parallel-group/cuke/apps/kge/README.md

 ## Reproduce Results in Paper

 We provide some shell scripts for batched test, or you can input the command to test a specific pattern and graph directly.
+All your executable scripts and commands can be executed under *kge* folder.
 The input graph datasets will be automatically downloaded when you first run the scripts.

 To test the performance of score function on [TVM](https://github.com/apache/tvm), please make sure TVM has been successfully installed.